-The Basics of How a Roth IRA Works
+How a Roth IRA Works

 Opening a Roth IRA at a Bank or Credit Union

-Opening a Roth IRA Directly with a Mutual Fund Company
+Opening a Roth IRA Directly With a Mutual Fund Company

-The mutual fund company opens a Roth IRA for him, but the only investments the account can hold are shares of funds managed by Tweedy, Browne & Co., LLC, the mutual fund manager.
-If he wanted to buy shares of a Vanguard S&P 500 Index Fund or Coca-Cola, he's out of luck.
+The mutual fund company opens a Roth IRA for you, but the only investments the account can hold are shares of funds managed by Tweedy, Browne & Co., LLC, the mutual fund manager.
+You'll have to make other arrangements if you ever want to buy shares of a Vanguard S&P 500 Index Fund or Coca-Cola.

 Opening a Roth IRA Through a Direct Stock Purchase Plan

-After completing the application, opening the account, and setting up a link between his checking account and Roth IRA, the beverage giant's transfer agent begins making automatic monthly withdrawals from his checking account to buy more shares of Coca-Cola at a very low cost; typically less than $2 per transaction.
-He never pays any taxes on his Coca-Cola dividends because the stock is held in the Roth IRA.
+After completing the application, opening the account, and setting up a link between your checking account and Roth IRA, the beverage giant's transfer agent begins making automatic monthly withdrawals from your checking account to buy more shares of Coca-Cola at a very low cost.
+They're typically less than $2 per transaction.
+You'll never pay any taxes on your Coca-Cola dividends because the stock is held in the Roth IRA.

 Opening a Roth IRA Through a Brokerage Firm

-Perhaps the most popular option, is to open a Roth IRA with a brokerage firm such as Charles Schwab, E-Trade, or T.D.
+Perhaps the most popular option is to open a Roth IRA with a brokerage firm such as Charles Schwab, E-Trade, or T.D.
 Ameritrade.
 It works exactly like opening an ordinary brokerage account.
-With few exceptions, you can buy any stock you want, any bond you want, any mutual fund you want, or any exchange traded fund you want, often for a commission well under $10 per trade.
+You can typically buy any stock you want, any bond you want, any mutual fund you want, or any exchange-traded fund you want, often for a commission well under $10 per trade.